 2. Age Inclusive Diversity Language

 More than 1/3 of workers in America are above the age of 50, while more than 45% of young adults 16-24 have entered the workforce.
-Older candidates provide your organization with advantageous on-the-ground experience, while younger hires may bring alternative perspectives.
+Older adults provide your organization with advantageous on-the-ground experience, while younger people may bring alternative perspectives.

 Combining these dynamics helps drive your company to new heights.
-To avoid deterring valuable talent of all ages, be sure your JDs omit biased language based on age.
-Avoid statements that allude to energy levels or experience if the role doesn’t require these prerequisites.
+To avoid deterring valuable talent of all ages, be sure your JDs omit biased language or derogatory terms based on age.
+Avoid non-inclusive language and statements that allude to energy levels or experience if the role doesn’t require these prerequisites.

 For example, you might want to replace or remove terms like “athletic,” “youthful and energetic,” or “ideal for second careers” to avoid trimming down the list of qualified candidates.